mindspore-lab/mindcv/docs/en/tutorials/configuration.md

    - scheduler: name of scheduler.

-   - min_lr: the minimum value of learning rate if scheduler supports.
+   - min_lr: the minimum value of learning rate if the scheduler supports.

    - lr: learning rate.